anugrahk21/Project-Cerberus/README.md

 1. **Judge 1 (Literal)**: Rule-based keyword matching - checks 18+ banned patterns like 'ignore previous' or 'jailbreak'.
 Fast O(n×m) string search.

 2. **Judge 2 (Intent)**: AI-powered semantic analysis using Gemini 2.5 Flash.
-I use example-driven prompt engineering to train the judge to detect obfuscated attacks that don't use banned keywords.
+I use advanced **prompt engineering** with example-driven instructions to guide the model to act as a security classifier, detecting obfuscated attacks that don't use banned keywords.

 3. **Judge 3 (Canary)**: Prompt leakage detection.
 I inject a UUID token into the system prompt and test if the AI reveals it.
 This catches extraction attempts.